Demystifying Practical Market Facilitation Tactics Though Next Generation Learning Tools

 lot of emphasis on what behaviors these could change in market actors and in the market system overall.
 In market systems contexts, it really is the destination and the route taken to get there that is far more important than the vessel one decides to travel on.
 If projects focus on the tactic itself, they are likely to miss the bigger market systems change that they are aiming for and not notice the changes in market actors along the way.

-And let us know your experience trialing these with staff, by emailing Caroline Fowler at [email protected] French and Spanish versions of the cartoons are available, as well as printable cartoon handouts and PowerPoint versions of the cartoon graphics that can be integrated into your own training courses and presentations.
+Let us know your experience trialing these with staff, by emailing Caroline Fowler at [email protected] French and Spanish versions of the cartoons are available, as well as printable cartoon handouts and PowerPoint versions of the cartoon graphics that can be integrated into your own training courses and presentations.